JanssenProject/jans/docs/agama-catalog/community/README.md

-This folder contains Agama scripts maintained by community developers.
+This folder contains Agama projects maintained by community developers.